portittech/pay-with-toonie-doc/README.md

 ## SDK Integration
-Do you have the right technical expertise and you would like to integrate and customise the experience within your website without making use of our Checkout platform?
+Do you have the right technical expertise, and you would like to integrate and customise the experience within your website without making use of our Checkout platform?
 Here you can find our [JavaScript SDK](https://github.com/portittech/pay-with-toonie-js-sdk) and its [Documentation](SDK-INTEGRATION.md)!

 In case you would want to delve further and try a full implementation, you can check out our [examples folder](samples/full_example)!